Yes, I said the word campaign. Please don’t run away.

 From talking to nonprofit and small business owners, I’ve learned that many think the word “campaign” is scary.

-To them, it sounds incredibly complicated and time-consuming — but I’m here to tell you that it’s not hard to create an effective marketing campaign.
+To them, it sounds incredibly complicated and time-consuming — but I’m here to tell you that it’s not hard to create a successful marketing campaign.

 A well-planned campaign can spark new interest in your business and increase your sales, donations, and impact.

-In this post, I’ll give you a quick overview of what a marketing campaign is and how you can create an effective marketing campaign for your business.
+In this post, I’ll give you a quick overview of what a marketing campaign is and how you can create a successful marketing campaign for your business.

 Let’s jump in, shall we?